-We love using whole grains in all kinds of ways—whole in soup, pilaf, or stir fry; cracked in cereal or baking; or ground into flour for pancakes, muffins, biscuits, pasta, etc. We even make bread with our soft white wheat flour.
+We love using whole grains in lots of ways—whole in soup, pilaf, or stir fry; cracked in cereal or baking; or ground into flour for pancakes, muffins, biscuits, pasta, etc. We even make bread with our soft white wheat flour.
 If you like rice dishes, but are serious about local, then try wheat or barley instead of rice.
 It takes about as long as brown rice to cook (1 hr).

 Here’s the long version: bring water (or broth) to a boil, add grain (plus a little salt if you like), reduce heat, cover, and simmer until the grain is as soft as you like it (about an hour), checking once towards the end to make sure you added enough water.
 If there’s water left, pour through a strainer (try that with rice!).